Lighthouse of Carapacho: History

-A solar valve system was installed in 1978, that allowed the light to become active or disactived based on the atmospheric conditions.
+A solar valve system was installed in 1978, that allowed the light to become active or inactive based on the atmospheric conditions.

-It was only in 1987 when the lighthouse joined the electrical network on the island.
-At the same time the optics were substituted by a sixth-order lamp with a focal distance of 150 mm and the lamp was upgraded to a 50 Watt/12 Volt halogen light, supported by battery and secured by exterior network.
+It was only in 1987 that the lighthouse joined the electrical network on the island.
+At the same time the optics were substituted by a sixth-order lamp with a focal distance of 150 mm and the lamp was upgraded to a 50 Watt/12 Volt halogen light, supported by battery and secured by the exterior network.

 Architecture

 It is situated on the southeastern tip of the island of Graciosa, on a promontory a 1 km from the village of Carapacho.

 It is comparable to similar structures on the island of São Miguel, specifically the lighthouses at Ponta Garça and Ponta do Cintrão.
 The lighthouse consists of a round concrete tower, constructed with ribs, rising from a one-story building.

 Accessible by road, the site is open to the public with access to the interior on Wednesday afternoons.